atsign-foundation/at_pico_w/README.md

 ## Setting up Micropython on your Pico W

-1. In the folder, you will get a copy of the `rp2-pico-w-20221108-aes-ctr-enabled.uf2`.
-This .uf2 file is specially built firmware to allow special encryption that Atsign uses (AES CTR and RSA-2048) to work on the Pico W. Big shoutout to @realvarx for developing all the Atsign encryption for the Pico W.
+1. Go to [atsign-foundation/micropython/releases](https://github.com/atsign-foundation/micropython/releases) and download the `.uf2` file.
+This `.uf2` file is specially built firmware to allow special encryption that Atsign uses (AES CTR and RSA-2048) to work on the Pico W. Big shoutout to @realvarx for developing all the Atsign encryption for the Pico W.

 2. Unplug your Pico W from your computer.
 Hold down the BOOTSEL button on the Pico W and then plug back the Pico W into your computer (all while holding down the BOOTSEL button).
 Once the Pico W is plugged in, you can let go of the BOOTSEL button.
 Your Pico W should now be in bootloader mode.